Taiki Mitsumata

-Taiki Mitsumata (三ツ俣 大樹, Mitusmata Taiki) is a Japanese professional baseball infielder.
-He last played for the Chunichi Dragons in Japan's Nippon Professional Baseball.
+Taiki Mitsumata (三ツ俣 大樹, Mitusmata Taiki) is a Japanese professional baseball infielder for the Tokyo Yakult Swallows of Nippon Professional Baseball (NPB).
+He has previously played in NPB for the Orix Buffaloes and Chunichi Dragons.

 Early career

 As a 6 year old, playing catch with an Akinobu Okada signed ball was his inspiration to start playing baseball where he played for Edogawa South Little Seniors.

 At Shutoku High School, he played mostly as a pitcher with time spent at short stop where he was the ace and batted 4th.
 In summer of his junior year he reached the best 8 of the Tokyo tournament while in spring of his senior year he reached the Tokyo tournament semi-finals where he also hit a home run in the second game against Meisei High School.

 In summer of his senior year he showed great poise in pitching against Kanto Daiichi High School in the tournament final.
 He also hit a come from behind RBI in the 7th inning.
-In the 8th inning however due to leg discomfort, he came off the mound where his team went down in a walkoff loss, missing his chance at reaching the Japanese High School Baseball Championship.
+In the 8th inning however due to leg discomfort, he came off the mound where his team went down in a walk-off loss, missing his chance at reaching the Japanese High School Baseball Championship.
 He hit a total of 18 homeruns in his high school career.

 On 28 October 2010, Mitsumata was selected as the 2nd draft pick for the Orix Buffaloes at the 2010 NPB draft and on 21 November signed a provisional contract with a ¥60,000,000 sign-on bonus and a ¥6,000,000 yearly salary.